-As Binford Elementary’s social worker, Terence Lankford spends his days helping students cope with problems like bullying, poor academic performance, and parental abuse.
-But each weekday for a half-hour, he has a different way of working with kids: He teaches them the ancient art of carving words and pictures into stone.
+As Binford Elementary’s social worker, Terence Lankford spends his days helping students with such problems as bullying, poor academic performance, and parental abuse through verbal counseling.
+But each weekday for a half hour, he helps kids through an unusual route: He teaches them the ancient art of carving words and pictures into stone.

-Lankford stands in the storage room behind the school’s gym that serves as his stone-carving studio.
-“Everybody goggled up?” he calls.
+On a recent Friday a little after noon, Lankford stood in the storage room behind the school’s gym that serves as the stone carving studio and called out, “Everybody goggled up?”

-In the faded bandana he calls a ‘doo-rag’ that he wears to cover his hair from the stone dust, Lankford looks like the stone carver, watercolorist, and cartoonist that he is.
-One wouldn’t guess that he’s also a trained psychotherapist.
+In the faded bandana he calls a “doo-rag” that he wears to cover his hair from the stone dust, Lankford looks like the stone carver, watercolorist, and cartoonist that he is.
+He’s also a trained psychotherapist.

 Caroline Tann carves “HOPE” with a hammer and chisel into a slab of beige Indiana limestone.
 “I think it kinda goes along with what’s going on our economy right now,” she says.
 “Hope for not as many budgets to get cut and stuff like that.”